beeware/briefcase/docs/reference/configuration.rst

 ``template_branch``
 ~~~~~~~~~~~~~~~~~~~

+The branch of the project template to use when generating the app.
+If the
-A branch to checkout in case ``template`` is a repository URL.
-If not specified, it
+template is a local file, this attribute will be ignored.
+If not specified,
-will be considered as the current python version (ie. it will be set to "3.8" when
-using python 3.8).
+Briefcase will use a branch matching the Python version in use (i.e., the `3.8`
+branch will be used when Python 3.8 is used to generate the app).

 ``url``
 ~~~~~~~